This article contains information on how to afford a U.S. college as an international student in the year 2023.

 Alternative Financing Options

-If you are unable to find enough grants to make college affordable, you shouldn’t give up there, although the odds may seem stacked against you.
+If you are unable to find enough grants to make college affordable, you shouldn’t give up, although the odds may seem stacked against you.

-As mentioned earlier, many private U.S. lenders won’t loan to international students.
+As mentioned earlier, many private U.S. lenders won’t lend to international students.
 But there are a few who do, including: